If you have had a minimum wage part-time job you are not alone, I’ve had one too. Well, I’ve actually had 10…

 All she had to back up this accusation was that I once frowned when she explained something to me.
 I explained I may have frown because I was thinking about what she was saying and that I didn’t think I was better than her.
 As pathetic as this was, she was satisfied by being validated by my 17 year old self.
 When I left to help my parents with the foster children they had at the time, she actually hugged me and said she’d miss me.
 If she’d had a pair of balls I probably would have kicked her in them…

-I have had bosses manipulate me into putting more time into businesses than I was being paid for, a boss ask other staff to interrogate me about my work performance and I have had the place I worked at just shut down with no word of warning, till I walked past a closed sign one day.
+I have had bosses manipulate me into putting more time into businesses than I was paid for, a boss ask staff to interrogate me about my work performance and I have had the place I worked shut down with no word of warning, till I walked past a closed sign one fine day!
 Talk about respecting those who help make you money.